Arte: arte.tv

 arte.tv is the channel's streaming service.
 It is accessible from browsers and Arte apps for smartphones and smart TVs.
 Arte.tv programmes are organised by theme or genre.
 They include feature films, documentaries and documentary cinema covering topics such as social affairs, the arts, history, nature and science, series, short and TV films, music and theatre performances, magazine shows, reportage and news, and web-based formats.

 Arte's first digital effort was called ARTE+7, launched in September 2007.
 Initial it was a catch-up service, allowing viewers to watch ARTE programmes up to seven days after they were broadcast on television. arte.tv has also been available for streaming in Germany and France since 2012.
 Most programmes can be streamed from 5 am on the morning of broadcast and remain available on replay for up to 90 days, sometimes longer.
 Some programmes are made available online ahead of transmission.
 Most of arte.tv now consists of web-only content.

 Arte also has a podcast site, called Arte Radio.
 Most of its programmes are in French.

 ARTE Extra is a new feature, launched in HbbTV in 2020.
-Arte Extra provides four "smart playlists" related to different topics such as society, discovery and music which are put together from programmes available on arte.tv.
+Arte Extra provides four "smart playlists" related to topics such as society, discovery and music which are put together from programmes available on arte.tv.
 The playlists can be accessed by pushing the red button on the remote control.

 An annual Arte film festival takes place online in December.
-It promotes the European film d'auteur scene and presents films of young directors accessible in 45 European countries in ten different languages.
+It promotes the European film d'auteur scene and presents films of young directors accessible in 45 European countries in ten languages.
 Each month, the "ArteKino Selection" offers one film available in six languages on arte.tv.